 Aris Prepoudis, CEO, RobecoSAM: “We have entered a period of change where investors, governments, institutions, and companies are rising to face global challenges head-on.
 As the interest in generating positive impact grows and the ambition to achieve the UN Sustainability Development Goals (SDGs) becomes more widespread, sustainability thinking is not only becoming more sophisticated, but also critical for companies to consider.
 The companies included in The Sustainability Yearbook 2018 are moving the needle and will help us realize the SDGs.
 I congratulate them whole heartedly for their achievement and encourage them to continue pushing the boundaries of the status quo toward a more sustainable future.”

-Daniel Wild, PhD, Head of Sustainability Investing Research & Development and Member of the Executive Committee, RobecoSAM: “Year after year we have seen an increasing number of companies actively participate in our Corporate Sustainability Assessment (CSA).
+Daniel Wild, PhD, Head of Sustainable Investing Research & Development and Member of the Executive Committee, RobecoSAM: “Year after year we have seen an increasing number of companies actively participate in our Corporate Sustainability Assessment (CSA).
 This not only speaks to the growing importance of materiality for companies seeking to assess their ESG performance, but it also highlights our leading position as a sustainability standard-setter.
 At RobecoSAM, we take a holistic approach to assessing a company’s ESG performance.
 We do not only look at a company’s operations, but we also assess the impact of companies’ products and services to identify companies that excel in ESG and demonstrably contribute toward achieving the SDGs.”

 The Sustainability Yearbook 2018 White Papers